 The twins went to Seattle to study music and dance.
 While there they were “discovered” by a producer who wanted to take them New York.
 Their mother consented and accompanied them.

 They trouped through musical comedy, vaudeville, repertory, and silent films.
 They toured the United States, Canada, and Cuba.
-They worked with many famous names of the time, Flo Ziegfeld, Eddie Foy and Montgomery and Stone.
+They worked with many famous names of the time, Flo Ziegfeld, Eddie Foy, and Montgomery and Stone among others.

 When the film industry left New York for California, the twins had a chance to move with it.
 Against the advice of their manager they decided to stay in New York to not break their contract with Charles Dillingham.